- Ideal to grow if you like cooking spicy Thai dishes.

 How to grow basil

-Available from Amazon this herb is native to the Indian subcontinent and is cultivated throughout the Southeast Asian tropics.
+This basil herb is native to the Indian subcontinent and is cultivated throughout the Southeast Asian tropics.

 Basil is ideally suited for planting outside in a pot on a balcony or terrace.
 Or you can grow it inside on a sunny windowsill (or using lighting)

 It loves warm very sunny conditions and hates cold draughts.
 If you want to grow basil in soil then:

 - Sow thinly into soil at a depth of 6mm